ajshajib/raccoon/paper/paper.md

 $$
 \chi^2 = \sum_{i} \frac{(D_i - M_i)^2}{\sigma_i^2},
 $$
 where the index $i$ runs across the wavelength pixels and $\sigma_{i}$ is the associated noise level.
-Figure \ref{full-fit-example} illustrates an example of the fitted model to a given spectrum (of an active galactic nucleus).
+Figure \ref{full-fit-example} illustrates an example of the fitted model to a given spectrum (of an AGN).
 In this example, `raccoon`'s robust performance is demonstrated in fitting the given spectrum while modeling the wiggle signal (Figure \ref{wiggle-model-example}).
 The user can mask out regions of the spectrum that have strong features potentially impacting the quality of the fit, or optionally adopt outlier rejection in the fit using the false discovery rate method [@Benjamini95] or sigma-clipping.